dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

 POST PROCESSING
 -----

-      If you just need to apply normal global post process settings to your level, the best way to do that is still just to use a Post Process Volume in the level.
-If however you want to apply post process settings which are applied dynamically depending on time or weather, UDS has a feature for that.
+      If you want to apply post process settings which are applied dynamically depending on time or weather, UDS has a feature for that.

       In the Post Processing category on UDS, you'll find an empty array called Post Process Components.
 If you add entries to this array, the system will create a post process component for each one.